any-docs/css/content/reference/at-rules/@media/forced-colors/index.md

 There are some cases where the user agent does not force the values for the above properties:

-When {{cssxref("forced-color-adjust")}} is set to `none` on an element, none of the forced color values will apply, and author styles will be applied as normal.
+When `forced-color-adjust` is set to `none` on an element, none of the forced color values will apply, and author styles will be applied as normal.
 Additionally, the backplate for text will be disabled.

-When {{cssxref("forced-color-adjust")}} is set to `preserve-parent-color` on an element, and the {{cssxref("color")}} value on the element does not inherit from its parent, then the element will behave the same as setting `preserve-parent-color` to `none`.
+When `forced-color-adjust` is set to `preserve-parent-color` on an element, and the `color` value on the element does not inherit from its parent, then the element will behave the same as setting `preserve-parent-color` to `none`.

 When a [system color](/reference/values/system-color) is specified, it will be used instead of the value that would otherwise have been forced.